windkh/node-red-contrib-telegrambot/README.md

 flow.set("messageId", messageId);
 ```

-Now you can edit the location as often as you want within the live_period:
+Now you can edit the location as often as you want within the live_period using the API command **editMessageLiveLocation**:

 ```
 var messageId = flow.get("messageId");